 Copywriting and content development are often used interchangeably, as if they mean the same thing.
-Gasping in horror while I write this- however, although they’re both part of a package, they deal with separate issues.
-Granted, if you are not in the industry then you may very well not know the difference.
-So pull up a chair and let me break it down for you.
+However, although they’re both part of a package, they deal with separate issues.
+Knowing the differences between the two can save you a lot of frustration and time.

 Copywriting vs. Content Development